runner989/Asteroids/README.md

 You can move around:
 - use "a" and "d" to rotate your spaceship
 - use "w" to accelerate
-- use "d" to move backwards (reverse thrusters?)
+- use "s" to move backwards (reverse thrusters?)

 You can shoot using the "space bar"
 - When a bullet hits a big asteroid, it breaks it into two medium sized ones.